SoftwareHeritage/swh-docs/docs/mirror.rst

 In order to set up a mirror of the graph, one needs to deploy a stack capable of retrieving all these topics and store their content reliably.
-For example a kafka cluster configured as a replica of the main kafka broker hosted by |swh|
+For example a Kafka cluster configured as a replica of the main Kafka broker hosted by |swh|
 would do the job (albeit not in a very useful manner by itself).

 A more useful mirror can be set up using the :ref:`storage <swh-storage>`